heygent/embanalysis/thesis/src/03-analysis.md

 # Embeddings Analysis

-The analytic part of this work consists in the search for structure in LLM numerical embeddings.
+The analytic part of this work consists in the search for structures in LLM numerical embeddings.

 As stated previously, recent open source models mostly employ an L2R